Inside Outside (Sophie Monk song)

 "Inside Outside" is a song by Australian singer Sophie Monk.
 It was the first single released from her debut album, Calendar Girl (2003), on 28 October 2002.
 It was written and produced by Steve Mac and Rob Davis.

-The single debuted and peaked at number five on the Australian ARIA Singles Chart and was certified gold for selling over 35,000 units.
-The music video features Monk in a number of different settings including Las Vegas, Hollywood, Paris, and Hawaii.
+The single debuted and peaked at number five on the Australian ARIA Singles Chart and was certified gold by the Australian Recording Industry Association (ARIA) for selling over 35,000 units.
+The music video features Monk in a number of different settings, including Las Vegas, Hollywood, Paris, and Hawaii.